 Some months you will pay more than the electricity that you are actually using, but in the summer and winter months when your usage is high, you will still be paying the same amount for your electricity.
 It is well worth investigating this option.

 Did I miss any?
-What’s your favorite way to save money on electricity either in the summer or even all year around?
+What’s your favorite way to save money on electricity either in the summer or even all year round?
 Let me know in the comment section below.

 Subscribe By Email